Forgiveness: What is the “gotcha” passage?

 The “Limited Forgivers” love to bring up this verse, but they have a blind spot concerning forgiveness.
 Paul speaks of coming “from darkness to light.”
 Question: Did the light need their belief to be light?
 It seems obvious to me that the light was light whether they believed it or not.
 Likewise, the forgiveness of sins that Christ provided at the cross was complete forgiveness of sins whether they believed it or not.
 But believing it was required for salvation.
 Isn’t that a part of the gospel message of I Corinthians 15:3-4?
 Doesn’t one have to believe Christ died for one’s sins, was buried, and raised for one’s justification to be saved?
 Does the Acts passage say that God may give forgiveness of sins, or does it speak of their need to receive forgiveness of sins?
 Salvation is about receiving [or accepting] by faith what God has already provided!

 The record shows that the apostle Paul was preaching the gospel of I Corinthians 15 as early as the time frame of Acts 13.
 Why is the word “receive” so hard to understand?
 Again, doesn’t one have to understand it and be receptive of that information about what Christ accomplished to be saved?
 If “received” in I Corinthians 15 is not talking about making forgiveness a reality, why would we think it means that in Acts 26?
 I Corinthians 15 is talking about an already accomplished fact.
 Christ died for our sins.
-He paid the debt in full.
+He paid the debt in full right then.
 Forgiveness was provided then, not when or if someone decides to believe it or “receive” it.
 Again, the forgiveness of sins was provided even if no one believed it.

 When Paul tells people the gospel, his hope is to turn them “from darkness to light.”
 Their belief could not create the light.
 The light was already there.
 He just wanted them to see what He’d provided for them.
 Just as the light didn’t need their belief to be light, forgiveness didn’t need their belief to be forgiveness.
 They were forgiven whether they believed it or not.
 But by accepting it [or receiving it] they could be saved, not forgiven.
 Again, they already had that.